 Have you ever found yourself saying, “If I can only get past this?
 Once I get past this…” But what if God is found in the waiting, in the interlude, in the “this” of our situation?

 The waiting period,

 is so utterly painstakingly hard for me.
 I’m a go-getter, problem-solver, let’s get it done kind of person.
 I hate waiting.

-You even see it in my hobbies of choice.
+You even see the pattern of impatience in my hobbies of choice.
 I’ve tried knitting, scrapbooking and even crotcheting but I quickly abandon those activities.
 These hobbies involve multiple days, weeks and sometimes months of waiting to get to the end product.
 I just don’t have the patience.
 So I would rather run, bike, hike, and race cars on the side.
 I’m only joking about the car racing.

 How often are we ready to be at the finish line?
 To the resolution.
 To the healing.
 To the end prize.
 To the answer.